-Icon Action Description &gt; Open IP Opens the selected IP file in an editor within ACE.
-Clone IP Creates a duplicate of the selected IP and adds it to the project.
-4 Rename IP Renames the selected IP. ж Remove IP from project Allows the user to remove the selected IP project.
-See also remove_project_ip. (see page 483) Show in file manager Opens the operating system's default file manager to the directory containing the IP file.
+lcon Action Description ß Open IP Opens the selected IP file in an editor within ACE. - Clone IP Creates a duplicate of the selected IP and adds it to the project.
+Rename IP Renames the selected IP. × Remove IP from project Allows the user to remove the selected IP project.
+See also remove_project_ip. (see page 498) Show in file manager Opens the operating system's default file manager to the directory containing the IP file.